Elduderino23/apparao_vasu_password_generator/README.md

   return pw;
 }
   ```
-Overall my first part of the code looked like this:
+Overall the first part of the code looked like this:

  ```Javascript
  var generateBtn = document.querySelector("#generate");